 Teach Your Puppy to Obey

 As mentioned above, you should start training your dog right away.
 Dogs are pack animals and if you don’t let your puppy know who is in charge, it will gladly take over the reins from you.
 You need to establish clear-cut boundaries from the beginning.
-Your training method need to find the balance between firm and gentle.
+Your training method needs to find a balance between firm and gentle.

 Be Loving, Patient and Kind